|Home > Fleet Lists Index > Heaton Park Tramway|

-Manchester L53 is a unique Eades reversible horse tram and is currently on loan to the Bury Transport Museum (part of the East Lancashire Railway) where it can be seen on display.
+Manchester L53 is a unique Eades reversible horse tram and is on loan to the Bury Transport Museum (part of the East Lancashire Railway) where it can be seen on display.

-Manchester 173 arrived at Heaton Park on 17th December 2013 and is currently stored awaiting workshop space to return it to operational condition.
+Manchester 173 arrived at Heaton Park on 17th December 2013 and is stored awaiting workshop space to return it to operational condition.

 Manchester Metrolink 1007 was officially presented to the Manchester Transport Museum Society on 26th May 2014 during the "T68 Farewell tour", becoming the first second generation tram to be preserved.
 It remains stored at Metrolink's Trafford Depot ahead of an eventual move to Heaton Park.

 The Manchester horse bus was kindly gifted to the tramway by Beamish Living Museum and is currently in store awaiting restoration, living on Rawtenstall 23's truck.